-This web site has been serving up impartial information and ideas on the use of assistive technology for 10 years and in many ways its age is beginning to show.
-Behind the scenes a new dynamic site is being built with a renewed focus.
-The new site will explore how technology can be used to improve people's lives by helping them access meaningful activities in learning, leisure and work, regardless of their disability.
+This web site has been serving up impartial information and ideas on the use of assistive technology for 13 years and in many ways its age is beginning to show.
+Behind the scenes a clear and fresh site is being built with a renewed focus.

-The new Better Living Through Technology will go live this summer.
+The new Better Living Through Technology will go live soon.

 A standard computer is a powerful tool able to provide access to many essential tasks that would otherwise be difficult or impossible for a disabled person to accomplish.
 Examples include writing letters and reading the news without the need to handle a pen or turn the pages of a newspaper.
 With additional, sometimes specialist, software or hardware a computer's function can go much further, helping with tasks such as verbal communication and environmental control.